← Back to Drug List

 • If using a combination of a calcitonin gene related peptide (CGRP)-targeted monoclonal antibody for preventative therapy and ubrogepant for abortive therapy: patient has been evaluated and counseled on risks of concomitant therapy

-• Discontinue ubrogepant if signs or symptoms of Raynaud’s phenomenon develop
+• Ubrogepant should be discontinued if signs or symptoms of Raynaud’s phenomenon develop

-• Monitor patients with a history of Raynaud’s phenomenon for recurrence/worsening and inform them about the possibility
+• All patients with a history of Raynaud’s phenomenon should be monitored for and informed about the possibility of recurrence and worsening

-• Locally designated headache expert must perform a comprehensive headache assessment, including evaluation for medication overuse headache, other secondary headache types, adherence to prior headache therapies, features requiring urgent/emergent evaluation, identification of triggers, effective preventive treatment (if indicated), and nonpharmacologic interventions
+• Locally designated headache expert must perform a comprehensive headache assessment including evaluation for medication overuse headache, other secondary headache types, adherence to prior headache therapies, and features that require urgent/emergent evaluation; patient’s headache history should be reviewed to identify triggers, effective preventive treatment (if indicated), and nonpharmacologic interventions

-• Scheduled blood pressure check required 2-4 weeks after initiation of therapy
+• Patients started on ubrogepant must have a scheduled blood pressure check 2-4 weeks after initiation of therapy

 Source Documents